 In Roman times, washing powders did not exist and they used ammonia extracted from fermented urine to give clothes looking new.
 The emperor Vespasian (69-79), anxious to make some additional revenue, raised a tax on urinals.
 When his son Titus in him the complaint, the emperor remained famous aphorism blurted: « pecunia non olet » (money does not smell).
 This article presents the main stages of the history of money.

+The Greeks and Romans of the Antiquity, settled their beef transactions taking as reference unit (pecus in Latin means herd from which the French word « pecuniary »).
+Other people used salt, shells, beads and other objects.
+But this type of medium of exchange proved much less suitable for travelers traders.
 They needed all accepted means of exchange, not too large, and especially non-perishable.
 The salt was highly valued, appreciated and wealth factor, standard of value and means of payment.
 In the fourteenth century, forty salt bars were worth a gold bar.
 Salt and cattle have left traces in our language.
 Salary and balance refer to the word sal (salt Latin) and the English word fee (gratuity, compensation) has the same root as the Dutch word vee, which means cattle.

 This is of so-called primitive currencies.
 The original currency has indeed survived until recently in some regions, for example in the form of copper son in the center of the African continent, or of cigarettes in Western Europe during the Second World War.